mxcube/ui-api/general.rst

     from typing import *
     from enum import Enum

-    class GenericActuatorData(NamedTuple):
+    class ActuatorData(NamedTuple):
         """
-        GenericActuatorData (as given here) is an abstract superclass - as it were.
+        ActuatorData pass configuration, state and value for an Actuator.
-        In practice we would need separate classes that differ in using different actual type specifications instead of the generic TYP.
+        The type of value, uppper_limit, lower_limit, and allowed_values

-        Supported TYP are: float, Tuple[float, float], str, and Enum.
+        depends on the specific actuator.
+For now, supported types are: float, Tuple[float, float], str, and Enum,
-        More could be added at need.
+        but more could be added at need.

         Using the same structure to deal with continuous-value and enumerated floats, as well as settable and frozen attributes, allows you to use